 (not free but well worth doing!)

-Kayaking or Surfing – as you may expect this isn’t for free but very fun to do!
+As you may expect this isn’t for free but very fun to do!
 While kayaking at the Byron Bay Marine Park, you can see dolphins, turtles and from June till October you might see whales during their annual migration!
 It’s quite fun to do, however you will have muscle pain the day after from paddling through the waves.
 You can also surf the waves with your kayak, an awesome experience!
 During your three hour trip you’ll be guided by experts who can tell you everything about kayaking, the wildlife and Byron Bay.

 If you want to be even more fanatic, you can go surfing.
 There are a lot of surfing schools who can teach you how to beat the waves and find the best surfing beaches in Byron Bay!
 You can choose to have a few surf lessons or to go on a surf camp.
 The experienced instructors know the best places to surf and also watch the wildlife.
 Who doesn’t want to learn to surf near a few dolphins!